alvaroloes/enumer/README.md

 Sometimes you need to use some other string representation format than CamelCase (i.e. in JSON).

-To transform it from CamelCase to snake_case or kebab-case, you can use the `transform` flag.
+To transform it from CamelCase to lowerCamelCase, snake_case or kebab-case, you can use the `transform` flag.

 For example, the command `enumer -type=MyType -json -transform=snake` would generate the following string representation:

 ```go
 name := MyTypeValue.String() // name => "my_type_value"
 ```
-**Note**: The transformation only works form CamelCase to snake_case or kebab-case, not the other way around.
+**Note**: The transformation only works form CamelCase to lowerCamelCase, snake_case or kebab-case, not the other way around.

 ## How to use
 The usage of Enumer is the same as Stringer, so you can refer to the [Stringer docs](https://godoc.org/golang.org/x/tools/cmd/stringer)